Do you like the title? I thought it was a great way to grab your attention, and I see it worked!! The thing is I mean it!

 You’ve had dogs your whole life, but now feel you’re getting too old for a commitment that may last many years.
 Another ideal situation for a foster parent to help an older, less active dog.
 It will give him a warm place to lay his head, and will do both of you a world of good.

 Finances are not what they should be, and we all know how expensive it is to care for a dog, never mind a senior who may have health issues.
-Outrageous vet bills are one example!!
-You really miss the companionship though.
-Most groups and shelters pay for everything.
-Of course if you have a little money to buy his food or contribute something towards medical care, that would be a great help.
+You really miss the companionship, and you want to open your heart and home to an old dog who has little chance of getting adopted.
+Most groups and shelters pay for medical care, and some even pay for food.
+Of course if you have some money to contribute that would be a great help.

-You love taking vacations, but don’t like to leave your dog, so you haven’t been away in quite some time.
+You love taking vacations but don’t like to leave your dog, so you haven’t been away in quite some time.
 Calculate how many weeks, or months you have until you’re off on your next adventure, and foster within that time frame.
+Many rescues need emergency foster care and that may be ideal for you.

 What fostering entails

-Fostering means you agree to take in a homeless dog, care for him, love him, train him, give him attention – do everything you would do for one you adopted.
+Fostering means you agree to take in a homeless dog, care for him, love him, train him (not always the case), give him attention – do everything you would do for one you adopted.

 Where do the dogs come from?